enriquegrodrigo/spark-crowd/README.md

 so we recommend installing this tool if you do not yet have it installed.

-The simplest way to use the package is adding the next dependency directly into the `build.sbt` file of your project:
+The simplest way to use the package is adding the next dependency directly into the `build.sbt` file of your project.

 ```scala
 libraryDependencies += "com.enriquegrodrigo" %% "spark-crowd" % "0.2.1"